seebk/LaTeXText/README.md

    * Inkscape (version >= 0.91)
    * MacTex
-   * pdf2svg (e.g. installed from Homebrew)
+   * pdf2svg (e.g. installed from Macports)
-   * Python lxml package
+   * Python lxml module
+   * Python PyGObject module for the GTK3 GUI variant

 Instructions:

   1. Open a command terminal and check if you can execute `pdflatex`.
 If it is not found verify if MacTex is up-to-date and properly installed.

-  2. Install pdf2svg from Homebrew.
-In a terminal type `brew install pdf2svg`.
+  2. Install pdf2svg from Macports.

-  If `brew` is not found you have to install Homebrew first (see  http://brew.sh).
+         $ sudo port install pdf2svg

-  3. Install python-lxml, for example with `pip`
+  3. Install the required Python modules.

+         $ sudo port install py27-gobject3
-        $ sudo easy_install pip
+         $ sudo port install py27-lxml

+  4. Macports does not install the Python modules into the default Apple Python environment and the official Inkscape OS X installer will not use Python from Macports.
+So we have to install Inkscape from Macports, too.

-        $ sudo pip install lxml
+         $ sudo port install inkscape

-  4. Run the install script with `./install.sh`.
+     As this pulls quite a lot of dependencies, the download and compilation may take a long time.
+Take a coffee ;)

+  5. Run the `install.sh` script to copy the extension into the Inkscape extension folder in the current user home directory (`~/.config/inkscape/extensions/`).

+If there is an easier way to install and use the extension on OS X, in particular in combination with the official installer, feel free to send in updated instructions.

 # Usage